LMS-Community/lms-community.github.io/docs/getting-started/mac-install.md

 Unlike many server applications, the Lyrion Music Server app is effectively independent of the server – starting the app does not start the server, or vice versa; and stopping the app does not stop the server, and vice versa.

+!!! note
+    If you want to use external disks, you'll have to grant the `perl` executable "full disk access" permissions.
+You'd usually find it in `/Applications/Lyrion Music Server.prefPane/Contents/MacOS/perl`.
+See "Security & Privacy Preferences > Privacy > Full Disk Access" in the Mac's preference pane.

 ## Updating Lyrion Music Server